wizzlern/drupal-service-structure/readme.md

 # More code, less spaghetti

-This code is part of a workshop developed by [Wizzlern](https://wizzlern.nl) specially for the [DrupalJam](https://drupaljam.nl) 2107.
+This code is part of a workshop developed by [Wizzlern](https://wizzlern.nl) specially for the [DrupalJam](https://drupaljam.nl) 2017.
 The Dutch annual Drupal gathering.

-This contains all the code you need for the workshop.
-Prepare for the workshop by **downloading this code and setting-up a Drupal 8 site with the starter kit**.
+Prepare for the workshop by **downloading this code** and **setting-up a Drupal 8 site** with the included starter kit.
+This package contains all the code you need for the workshop.

 ## Directory /starter-kit